yiliu1/Yi-Liu_1/README.md

 To run the program, clone it and run `run.sh`.
 Current directory should be `../codingmonkey`.Then Use `bash run.sh` or `./run.sh` to run the script.
-For example ,my current directory is` /Users/yi/codingmonkey`,then in the `Terminal`, I run `bash run.sh`.
+For example,my current directory is` /Users/yi/codingmonkey`,then in the `Terminal`, I run `bash run.sh`.

 The output files are `ft1.txt` and `ft2.txt` in `tweet_output` directory.
-And name of input file in `tweet_input` would be `tweets.txt`
+And name of input file in `tweet_input` would be `tweets.txt`.

 # Implementation details

 ##### Feature 1

 Clean and extract the text from the raw JSON tweets that come from the Twitter Streaming API, and track the number of tweets that contain unicode.

 After running the `run.sh`script, cleaned tweets will be in `tweet_output/ft1.txt`.
 Final results example :